edennegussie/CRL-back/README.md

-# Crime Resource Locator (CRL) Backend
+# Crisis Resource Locator (CRL) Backend

-A Node.js Express API backend with PstgresSQL for the Crime Resource Locator application, providing access to crime-related support resources and services.
+A Node.js Express API backend with PstgresSQL for the Crisis Resource Locator application, providing access to crisis-related support resources and services.

 ## 🚀 Features